Kay0k1/tasks_telegram_bot/README.md

 python bot.py
 ```

-The bot must be added to your channel as an administrator to capture posts.
+Add the bot to your channel as an administrator so it can read posts.
+Send `/start` in a private chat with the bot to open the menu.
+Use the buttons:

-Use `/help` inside Telegram to list available commands.
+- **Add task** – create a new task by selecting its type and entering worker and title.
+- **Unassigned** – list channel posts that are not yet assigned and quickly assign them.
+- **Tasks** – show all stored tasks.
+- **Stats** – enter a month (`YYYY-MM`) to see each worker's contribution.